aehng/Lecture-Notes/Module4/Refactoring.md

     *   Delete functions which are defined but never called (except when in a code library)

 </details>

+**Always test the code after cleaning it up to make sure that your changes actually make it better!**

 ## How will I know when to refactor?